 Before you get started in a long workout, you will want to make sure you know all the great features that your treadmill has to offer.
 This will not only allow your workout to be more comfortable and possibly more entertaining, but it will also ensure that you know how to change the settings mid-workout if you need to.

-Many treadmills have programmed workouts built in that will adjust these automatically while you work out.
-If you are just starting out, it’s best to stick with manually adjusting these settings.
+Many treadmills have programmed workouts built in that will adjust these automatically while you work out if you are starting, it’s best to stick with manually changing these settings.